-Place chilies in a large saucepan over medium high heat and cook, turning chilies occasionally, until puffed, pliable, lightly browned in spots, and very aromatic, about 5 minutes.
+Place chiles in a large saucepan over medium high heat and cook, turning chiles occasionally, until puffed, pliable, lightly browned in spots, and very aromatic, about 5 minutes.
 Add chicken stock (it should boil immediately), then pour contents of pan into a small bowl.
 Cover loosely and set aside.

 Wipe out saucepan, add oil, and return to medium-high heat until oil is shimmering.
-Add cumin, oregano, and achiote and cook, stirring frequently, untila aromatic but not browned, about 30 seconds.
-Add chipotle chilies and sauce and cook until aromatic, about 30 seconds longer.
+Add cumin, oregano, and achiote and cook, stirring frequently, until aromatic but not browned, about 30 seconds.
+Add chipotle chiles and sauce and cook until aromatic, about 30 seconds longer.
 Add vinegar, salt, and sugar and remove from heat.

 Using a very sharp chef's knife or slicing knife, slice the meat as thin as possible.
 If necessary, place meat in freezer for 15 minutes to firm it up.
 Split the sides of a heavy duty zipper-lock bag.
 Place one slice of meat inside bag and pound with the bottom of a heavy 8-inch skillet or a meat pounder until less than 1/4-inch thick.
 Transfer to a large bowl.
 Repeat with remaining meat.